mega-calibrator/GUI-for-apple-studio-17-ADC/README.md

 ```

 ## Running
+open the executable

+if installed from source:

 run `adccrtgui`

 ## Usage
-power the monitor on and off
+power the monitor on and off, run a degauss cycle, and adjust the geometry, all with your mouse and keyboard!

-degauss the monitor

-use mouse and keyboard to adjust the geometry

 ## Notes
 the read button should be used after changing the resolution